Woman on Wine with Amy Reiley

 Unlike Champagne, most Lambrusco wines get their bubbles through the Charmat method, which happens in tanks, not the bottle.
 The wines are not meant to have the effervescence of Champagne but more of a gentle fizz, called frizzante.

-Why should you try Lambrusco?
+So why should you try Lambrusco?
 It’s a wine made for food

 A well-made Lambrusco is an incredibly food-friendly wine, particularly secco bottlings with their pleasing dryness and round fruit.
 So why should you try Lambrusco?
 The wine can be a crowd pleaser, appealing to red wine lovers looking for something robust and bubbly lovers who appreciate a giddy fizz.
 The wines tend toward bright and tart fruit flavors and some underlying earthy or savory notes that make them perfect for pairing with a holiday meal.